DrDead0/Task-Manager_Chrome-Extension/README.md

 ### **Installation**

-There are two ways to install the Task Manager Chrome Extension:
+There are three ways to install the Task Manager Chrome Extension:

 **Method 1: Chrome Web Store (Coming Soon!)**

 * **(Note: This method is not yet available)**
 * The extension will be available on the Chrome Web Store soon.
-Search for "Task Manager" and follow the installation instructions.
+Search for "Task Manager" and follow the installation instructions.\

+**Method 3: Manual Download .CRX file From Release**

+1. Download .crx file from Release Section of github.
+2. Drag and drop the .crx file into `chrome://extensions/`

 **Method 2: Manual Installation**